 The area saw enormous changes over the years.
 The first map shows an almost entirely rural village, with development only just begun and Leyton station standing among fields; by 1914 the area was largely built on.
 The population of Leyton in 1861 was just 4,794; by 1921 it had risen to 128,430.
 These three maps give a vivid portrait of how Leyton developed over the years.

-An index map showing the areas covered by this and adjacent maps is available here.
 The map links up with London Sheets 23 Leytonstone to the north, 31 Lower Clapton to the west, 33 Wanstead Flats to the east, 42 Stratford to the south.